mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 > We introduce new neural program tasks that use Python and calls to GPT-4.
 > We present an algorithm for learning neural programs in a data-efficient manner.

-Many computational tasks cannot be solved by neural perception alone but can naturally be expressed as a composition of a neural model $M_\theta$ followed by a program $P$.
+In this post, we introduce "neural programs" as the composition of a neural model $M_\theta$ followed by a program $P$.
-The program takes the output predictions of the neural model and performs some kind of reasoning over them.
+Neural programs can be used to solve computational tasks that neural perception alone cannot solve.
-$P$ can take many forms, including a Python program, a logic program, or a call to a state-of-the-art foundation model such as GPT-4.
+$P$ can take many forms, including a Python program, a logic program, or a call to an LLM such as GPT-4.
-We call such composites "neural programs".
 One task that can be expressed as a neural program is scene recognition, where $M_\theta$ classifies objects in an image and $P$ prompts GPT-4 to identify the room type given these objects.